decentraland/adr/content/ADR-164-quests.poc.md

 ### Backend

-To provide a robust system, it should be scalable, easy to deploy and provide metrics.
+To provide a robust system, the services should be scalable, easy to deploy and provide metrics.

 Scalability must be thought from the beginning:
-- Horizontal scaling: should exist communication between instances.
+- Horizontal scaling: the services must be able to escale horizontally and communicate between their instances.
 - Vertical scaling: may consider the possibility of service redeployment without down-time.

-Easy to deploy:
+It should be easy to deploy:
 - CI/CD
 - Easy to follow and clear pipelines

-Observability:
+It should provide observability:
 - Instrument application to collect logs, traces and metrics
 - Domain related metrics
 - Performance metrics